travitch/ql-grep/README.md

 # Alternatives

-There are other fantastic code search tools based on the tree-sitter infrastructure.
+There are other fantastic code search tools, some of which are based on the tree-sitter infrastructure.

 ## weggli